 Four steps to getting started.

-- Submit an application to the College (click here for application) in person/or by mail with a $25 non-refundable fee to:
+- Submit an application to the College (Go to dccc.edu/apply for the application)

 - Submit an official, final high school transcript after graduation